xTrebliG/Haml2Html/README.md

 Haml2Html
 =============

-An easy to use tool for developing with HAML.
+An easy to use compiler for developing with Haml & Sass without Rails.

 Requirements
 -----------